lynnpepin/lynndotpy_xyz/content/pages/about.md

 - i've been called a "computer clown", a "delicate linux flower", and a "phd dropout"
 - big fan of opossums and crows
--
-- proud uconn alum
+- uconn alum
-- things i do:
+- things i currently do:
   - full-stack with Angular, C#/.NET, and postgres
   - datascience with python, for work and for activism
+  - rust and godot during side projects
   - art and gamedev
 - things i used to do:
   - research in cybersecurity and machine learning